schwa/swiftlint-autodetect/README.markdown

 ```
 ## How this works

 swiftlint-autodetect queries swiftlint for the full list of rules and creates a temporary swiftlint config file enabling all these rules.
-It then performs a lint operation on the source code at the path specified and finds out which rules would are violated.
+It then performs a lint operation on the source code at the path specified and finds out which rules would be violated.
 It then outputs a configuration disabling the violated rules.